YMCA OF HANNIBAL EMPLOYMENT OPPORTUNITIES

 Specific Responsibilities:

-• Find your own sub when needed and fill out sub sheet.
+• Find your own sub when needed and fill out the sub sheet.

 • Attend all scheduled meetings.